jfynbo/PyLongslit/docs/identify.rst

 list with the arc lines for your specific setup.
 This list should be called `mylines_vac.dat` or `ThAr_linelist.dat` and should be located in the `database` directory.
-For this tutorial, we provide the list for the HeNe lamp used.
-As one will need a referrence spectrum to manually identify the lines, these also need to be aquired.
+For this tutorial, we provide the list for the HeNe lamp used for the tutorial data.
+As one will need a referrence spectrum with emission lines tagged with wavelentghs to manually identify the lines (also called a **arc lamp map**), this also needs to be aquired.
-For this tutorial, we provide the such reference spectra for the HeNe lamp used with the g04 grating for ALFOSC in 4 PDF files in the `database` directory.
+For this tutorial, we provide such reference spectra for the HeNe lamp used with the g04 grating for ALFOSC in 4 PDF files in the `database` directory.
+These have been downloaded from the `ALFOSC website <https://www.not.iac.es/instruments/alfosc/lamps/>`_ .

 Therefore, the relevant files and directories for this step are: